chapati/beam-wiki/Exchange-integration-guide.md

 I 2019-02-19.15:29:01.971 comment = default
 ```
+You can also restore wallet with your `seed_phrase` if you've already had it.

+`./beam-wallet restore --seed_phrase=<semicolon separated list of 12 seed phrase words>;`

 Once wallet is initialised, you have to export your *Owner Key* (it will be needed in the future to start own node).
 <details>